Mapping Scotland's wildness and wild land

 The areas identified and selected by Phase III can be downloaded from the SNHi Natural Spaces web page.

-SNH will review all comments received and prepare further advice to Scottish Ministers on the Core areas of wild land 2013 map in early 2014.
+The consultation on the map closed on 20th December 2013.
+We are reviewing all comments received and will prepare further advice to Scottish Ministers on the Core areas of wild land 2013 map in early 2014.
 Until Government confirms its approach to wild land in the finalised National Planning Framework 3 and Scottish Planning Policy in June 2014, we will continue to apply the established set of Search Areas for Wild Land.

 If you have any further questions on this work please email firstname.lastname@example.org